sourcegraph/handbook/content/bizops/user_definitions.md

 An activated user is defined as anyone who has ever done a specific series of actions that we know are highly correlated with retention.
 This can be broken down further into the setup moment (actions done to set up for the core value prop, such as signing up and adding personal repositories), aha moment (experienced the core value prop the first time, such as an active user's first search over their personal search context) and habit moment (when the habit around the core value proposition is finally established).

-Activation is this entire journey, and our current definition is the active user performs a search or code intelligence action [as defined in Amplitude](https://analytics.amplitude.com/sourcegraph/govern/project/333976/events?filter=all&event=ce%3ABecome%20active).
+Activation is this entire journey, and our current definition is that someone has performed a search or code intelligence action [as defined in Amplitude](https://analytics.amplitude.com/sourcegraph/govern/project/333976/events?filter=all&event=ce%3ABecome%20active).

 ## Time periods